slu-dss/research-01/notebook/research-01-complete.md

 *Cmd+Shift+K* to preview the `html` file).
 The `html` file will always be saved in the directory that your R Markdown file is saved in.

-If you want to create a new R Notebook, you can do so by going to `File
-> New File > R Notebook`.
+If you want to create a new R Notebook, you can do so by going to `File > New File > R Notebook`.
 We’ll talk more about notebooks and markdown in the third sessions this semester.

 ## Packages

 Packages are the way that we can extend the base R software.
 They are typically written by R users and made available for free via a series of servers called CRAN.
-(We will eventually write our own package this semester\!)
+(We will eventually write our own package this semester!)

 To install new packages, we use the `install.packages()` function where the package name is written inside the parentheses in double quotes -